shillyshaly/CiLisp/README.md

 * sample inputs demonstrating and testing all implemented functionality.
 * a list of any known bugs or issues, and your theories about their causes.

 These should all be in your project github repository before the final progress check, and you should come to said progress check prepared to discuss these materials and demonstrate a run with your sample inputs while screen sharing.
-The inputs should be in a file and ready to roll; **do not** come to a progress check expecting to type in inputs by hand while we watch.
+The inputs should be in a file and ready to roll; **do not** come to a progress check expecting to type in inputs by hand while we watch, expecting us to type in inputs by hand, or expecting us to come up with test inputs.
+Come prepared.

 ## General Comments